pravega/pravega-sensor-collector/README.md

 Raw file data can be ingested in byte array format.
 Each file is sent as a single event.

 The script [run-with-gradle-raw-file.sh](pravega-sensor-collector\scripts\run-with-gradle-raw-file.sh) can be edited for testing.
+Make sure PRAVEGA_SENSOR_COLLECTOR_RAW1_FILE_SPEC is set correctly.
+This is where the files will be read from.

 ## Phase IV Leap Wireless Gateway Integration